Purple-Iverson/Documentation/Sprint 3/Requirement Analysis Document/User Stories/Sprint 3 User Stories.md

     - [x] User Acceptance Test:	Given that I am a signed in user, when I can click the like/dislike buttons, then I rated the question.
     - [x] Task: Create buttons for rating

+- [x] As an user, I want to view questions that is stored in the question bank, to see the variety of questions and questions created.
+    - [x] User Acceptance Test:	Given that I am a signed in user,
+    - [x] Task: Add create 'view' button to hub/menu
+    - [x] Task: Create list view for view question

 - [x] As an authorized user (developer) of the system, I want to see a complete pipeline of the essay questions in the database, to see that these type of questions are stored in the database for future use.
     - [x] User Acceptance Test:	Given that I am an authorized user of the system, when I log in into the database with the correct credentials, then I will see the            essay question that was created.